Beware of Premature Termination of Workers’ Compensation Benefits

 Vocational Counseling

 The issue with vocational counseling is that the jobs suggested by the expert may not be positions you are guaranteed to be hired for.
-Additionally, the expert may advise you take a position that does not interest you, or that is not remotely related to your experience.
+Additionally, the expert may advise you to take a position that does not interest you or is not remotely related to your experience.
 For example, if you have experience as a nurse, you will likely avoid positions that require you to work as a security guard.
 The expert may even suggest that your injury would not prevent you from working certain jobs.

 It is important to note that statements that are made to a vocational expert may also be used to alter or terminate your benefits.

-It is also important to note that these are not the only methods that an employer may use to cut off your compensation benefits.
+It is also important to note that these are not the only methods an employer may use to cut off your compensation benefits.

 Practice Areas